heavyblotto/bfw/src/docs/game-design.md

 4. **Ace**: The most powerful, game-changing cards that shift the balance of power.
    - **Hearts (Ace)**: Full HP recovery and cleanse all status effects.
-   - **Clubs (Ace)**: Deal a massive AoE attack that targets all enemies.
+   - **Clubs (Ace)**: Deal a massive single-target attack that deals critical damage.
    - **Diamonds (Ace)**: Create an unbreakable shield for several turns, nullifying all damage.
    - **Spades (Ace)**: Unleash a catastrophic status effect (e.g., freeze all enemies for two turns, poison all enemies).

-### Special Attacks for Jokers
+#### Special Effects for Jokers
-- **Joker (Fate's Hand)**: A Joker in Bigfoot War is a wildcard that can change the outcome of a battle.
-It allows the Participant to:
+- Two Jokers are included in each deck.
+Each card has a special effect that can change the outcome of a battle.
-  1. **Replay a Round**: Draw a new card to try again.
-  2. **Boost Stats**: Grant a temporary boost in attack or defense depending on the situation.
+- One Joker is black and one is red.
+  1. **Black Joker**:
+     - **Gold Multiplier**: Multiply the amount of Gold earned in the current match by a factor depending on the Bigfoot's abilities and current level.
+  2. **Red Joker**:
-  3. **Ultimate Attack**: Inflict massive damage or perform a powerful move depending on the Bigfoot's abilities and current level.
+     - **XP Multiplier**: Multiply the amount of XP earned in the current match by a factor depending on the Bigfoot's abilities and current level.

-### Bigfoot-Specific Abilities
+#### Bigfoot-Specific Abilities
-Each Bigfoot unlocks special abilities as the Player levels up.
+Each Bigfoot character unlocks special abilities as the Player levels up.
 Some examples include:
 - **Level 1 (Sasquatch)**: "Forest Regeneration" - Sasquatch can heal every time they play a Hearts card.
 - **Level 5 (Yeti)**: "Blizzard Fury" - Each Clubs card attack has a chance to freeze the Opponent for one turn.
 - **Level 10 (Skunk Ape)**: "Swamp Strike" - Playing Spades causes additional poison damage over time.